CATIA V6 at GID – We Leverage the Capacity of Innovation for Businesses of All Sizes

 - The specification and claims are mailed together with the appropriate forms to the United States Patent and Trademark Office (USPTO).
 The application is assigned to a patent examiner that is familiar with the area; he or she reviews the application for completeness, and compares the invention to other patents and publication to make a preliminary determination of patentability.

 It almost all cases the patent application is rejected.
-We are informed of this via an “Office Action”.
+Our product development company is informed of this via an “Office Action”.
 This first office action may take 18 months or more to receive.
 The patent attorney responds in writing to the examiner explaining why the subject matter is patentable.
 The patent attorney may also make amendments to the claims to address the grounds for rejection.
 The patent examiner may again reject all claims, or allow some.
 The office actions continue until the USPTO sends a “final rejection”.
 It is no unusual that this process can take 5 or more years.
-The actual process is often more complex.
+The actual process of any product development company is often more complex.

 Costs – Patent searchers typically cost between about $ 500 and $ 1200 for the US only, depending upon the nature of the art to which the invention pertains, its complexity, and who is doing the search.
 As a result of legislation that became effective on December 8, 2004, the fee structure at the Patent Office changed.
 The filing fee to the Patent Office for an individual inventor or a small company that qualifies for small entity status (i.e., companies with fewer than 500 employees) is now $150.00.
 For those who are familiar with the fee structure prior to December 8, 2004, you will remember that the filing fee for small entities was formerly $395.00.
 It would, however, be a mistake to believe that the Patent Office has decreased its fees in such a significant way.
 The Patent Office has always like to charge a la carte fees, and now they have taken that tendency to new heights.
 In addition to the basic filing fee the patent fee legislation enacted on December 8, 2004, requires payment of a Search Fee ($250 for small entities) and an Examination Fee ($100 for small entities).
 Therefore, the total fee due to the Patent Office for a small entity to successfully launch a non-provisional utility patent application is $500.00.
 It is also important to realize that this initial fee covers 3 independent claims and 17 dependent claims.
 If you have more claims it costs more.